Au7o mascotAu7o

 What are the most common causes of P0520?

-The most common causes of P0520 are: Faulty oil pressure sensor, Wiring issue, Corroded connector, Low oil level, Worn oil pump.
+The most common causes of P0520 are: Faulty oil pressure sensor or switch, Damaged, corroded, or loose wiring/connector at the sensor, Open or short in the sensor circuit wiring, Poor ground connection, Low engine oil level or genuinely low oil pressure, Failed PCM/ECM (less common).
 The specific cause varies by vehicle.

 How much does it cost to fix P0520?